 By 2030 the world’s population will reach 8 billion people.
 This poses pressing questions on how to deal with the massive increase in energy-demand.
 The trend towards the use of alternative, renewable energy resources places high requirements on the performance of materials used under extreme conditions in energy applications (photovoltaics).
 In this respect, 2D materials such as graphene seem to be promising candidates.
 They have remarkable properties and make transitions between distinct, competing phases with dramatically different electronic and magnetic orders.
 Additionally, lithium-ion batteries have become an increasingly important energy storage technology thanks in particular to their high energy density.
 In this project, and among batteries material, manganese phosphate LiMnPO4, is the most promising superconducting material considering its high theoretical capacity and operating voltage, low cost efficiency and environmental safety.

-In their project ‘Materials by Design’ AGYA members Mahmoud Abdel-Hafiez, Ahmed Khalil and Nageh Allam artificially created high-quality single crystals of the superconducting material “YbRh2Si2” and “LiMnPo4” and investigated its performance at ultra-low temperatures.
-The prepared materials are characterized by the fact that these materials conduct electricity without resistance.
+In their project ‘Materials by Design’ AGYA members Dr. Mahmoud Abdel-Hafiez, Prof. Dr. Ahmed Khalil and Prof. Dr. Nageh Allam artificially created high-quality single crystals of the superconducting material YbRh2Si2 and LiMnPo4 and investigated its performance at ultra-low temperatures.
+The prepared materials are characterized by the fact that they conduct electricity without resistance.
 In the superconducting materials, electrons can be transported with no resistance, and hence release no heat, sound, or other energy forms.

 The experimental study provided new insights on how to control its properties and put them to use.
 Potential future applications incorporating such materials are used in efficient electrical power generation, transmission and storage; fast and secure communications; medical imaging and treatment; architectures for processing and caching quantum information; and compact solid-state devices, sensors and actuators.